coder-shubham/Nexties-IndiLancer-HackBangalore/README.md

    ```
    export OPENAI_API_KEY=<YOUR_KEY_GOES_HERE>
    ```

+4. Get a hold of the credentials for a service account for your project, you'll need to generate one from the Firebase console from `Project Settings -> Service Accounts`.
+The documentation is [here](https://firebase.google.com/docs/admin/setup#add_firebase_to_your_app)

-4. Start the backend Flask server
+5. Start the backend Flask server

    ```
    cd src/